-7 (14) MEDICAL USE or USE OF MEDICAL CANNABIS or USE 8 MEDICAL CANNABIS.
-The acquisition, possession, use, delivery, 9 transfer, or administration of medical cannabis authorized by 10 this chapter.
-The term does not include possession, use, or 11 administration of cannabis that was not purchased or acquired 12 from a licensed dispensary.

-13 (15) PACKAGE.
-Any container that a processor may use 14 for enclosing and containing medical cannabis.
-The term does 15 not include any carry-out bag or other similar container.

-(16) PATIENT REGISTRY.
-The Alabama Medical Cannabis 16 17 Patient Registry System that is an electronic integrated 18 system that tracks physician certifications, patient registrations, medical cannabis cards, the daily dosage and 19 20 type of medical cannabis recommended to qualified patients by 21 registered certifying physicians, and the dates of sale, amounts, and types of medical cannabis that were purchased by 22 23 registered qualified patients at licensed dispensaries.

-(17) PHYSICIAN CERTIFICATION.
-A registered

-certifying physician's authorization for a registered

-qualified patient to use medical cannabis.
+- (14) MEDICAL USE or USE OF MEDICAL CANNABIS or USE MEDICAL CANNABIS.
+The acquisition, possession, use, delivery, transfer, or administration of medical cannabis authorized by this chapter.
+The term does not include possession, use, or administration of cannabis that was not purchased or acquired from a licensed dispensary. - (15) PACKAGE.
+Any container that a processor may use for enclosing and containing medical cannabis.
+The term does not include any carry-out bag or other similar container. - (16) PATIENT REGISTRY.
+The Alabama Medical Cannabis Patient Registry System that is an electronic integrated system that tracks physician certifications, patient registrations, medical cannabis cards, the daily dosage and type of medical cannabis recommended to qualified patients by registered certifying physicians, and the dates of sale, amounts, and types of medical cannabis that were purchased by registered qualified patients at licensed dispensaries. - (17) PHYSICIAN CERTIFICATION.
+A registered certifying physician's authorization for a registered qualified patient to use medical cannabis.

-(18) PROCESSOR.
-An entity licensed by the commission 1 2 under Section 20-2A-63 authorized to purchase cannabis from a cultivator and extract derivatives from the cannabis to 3 produce a medical cannabis product or products for sale and 4 5 transfer in packaged and labeled form to a dispensing site pursuant to Article 4.
-6 7 (19) QUALIFYING MEDICAL CONDITION.
-Any of the following conditions or symptoms of conditions, but only after 8 documentation indicates that conventional medical treatment or 9 10 therapy has failed unless current medical treatment indicates that use of medical cannabis is the standard of care: 11 12 a.
+- 1 (18) PROCESSOR.
+An entity licensed by the commission 2 under Section 20-2A-63 authorized to purchase cannabis from a 3 cultivator and extract derivatives from the cannabis to 4 produce a medical cannabis product or products for sale and 5 transfer in packaged and labeled form to a dispensing site 6 pursuant to Article 4.

+- (19) QUALIFYING MEDICAL CONDITION.
+Any of the following conditions or symptoms of conditions, but only after documentation indicates that conventional medical treatment or therapy has failed unless current medical treatment indicates that use of medical cannabis is the standard of care:

+- a.
 Anxiety or panic disorder.

-13 b.
+- b.
 Autism Spectrum Disorder (ASD).

-14 c.
-Cancer-related cachexia, nausea or vomiting,15 weight loss, or chronic pain.
+- 14 c.
+Cancer-related cachexia, nausea or vomiting,

+15 weight loss, or chronic pain.

-16 d.
+- d.
 Crohn's Disease.

-17 e.
+- e.
 Epilepsy or a condition causing seizures.

-18 f.
+- f.
 Fibromyalgia.

-19 g.
+- g.
 HIV/AIDS-related nausea or weight loss.

+- h.
+Menopause or premenstrual syndrome

-h.
-Persistent nausea that is not significantly responsive to traditional treatment, except for nausea related to pregnancy, cannabis-induced cyclical vomiting syndrome, or cannabinoid hyperemesis syndrome.
+- i.
+Persistent nausea that is not significantly

+responsive to traditional treatment, except for nausea related

-24 i.
+to pregnancy, cannabis-induced cyclical vomiting syndrome, or

+cannabinoid hyperemesis syndrome.

+- j.
 Post Traumatic Stress Disorder (PTSD).

-25 j.
-Sleep disorders.

-26 k.
-Spasticity associated with a motor neuron
+- 26 k.
+Sickle Cell Anemia.